Advance care planning: Background

-Advance care planning is applicable to all adults in all stages of life.
+Advance care planning may have relevance for adults at any stage of life.
+Advance care planning typically involves a conversation between people, their families and carers and those looking after them about their future wishes and priorities for care.
+However, notions of advance care planning vary internationally.
 Advance care planning aims to allow people to live well, and when death approaches, die in accordance with their personal values.
 Advance care planning is only applicable when the individual cannot make and/or communicate decisions about what they want in relation to their healthcare.
 If advance care planning has occurred, patients who have lost capacity or the ability to communicate or both, are able to continue to have a say in their medical care.
 This has been shown to improve end of life care, and provide improved outcomes for both patients and their surviving relatives.

 While applicable to all stages of life, it is particularly applicable to perioperative planning and end-of-life care decision making, since approximately 1 in 4 people lose decision making capacity when approaching the end of their life.
 Results of a systematic review indicate there are several prognostic indicators to help identify patients who may benefit from advance care planning discussions while still in the primary care setting.

 Although ACP is potentially appropriate for nearly all adult patients, given the realities of a busy practice, it would be useful to have a system for identifying patients with a more limited prognosis.

 Federal and state legislation in the US, Australia, Canada and the UK supports the right of patients to refuse unwanted medical treatments.
 People can also express their preferences through written advance directives or by advising their appointed substitute decision maker about their wishes for when they are unable to make or communicate these decisions/wishes themselves.

+Increasingly digital approaches are emerging to support the documentation and sharing of advance care planning information, with the majority of approaches using electronic health record systems.
+Whilst different approaches are emerging, there has been low uptake of digital advance care planning in countries including the UK.
+Reasons for low uptake have been associated with implementation challenges experienced by health professionals, including interoperability challenges.
+There is increasing recognition of the need for patients to have access to their own digital advance care plan to verify information stored about their care preferences.